Are you worried about your Snake Plant’s unusual stalled growth and drooping leaves? Your plant is probably giving a hint that it’s facing root rot.

 6. Brown Tips

-Therefore, seeing brown tips on the leaves should make you aware of possible root rot conditions with your plant.
+Therefore, brown tips on the leaves should make you aware of possible root rot conditions with your plant.

 Carefully slide out the plant and check for visible signs of decay on the roots to diagnose better.

-Causes of Root Rot in Snake Plant
+Causes of Root Rot in Snake Plants

 The most likely cause of root rot problems in Snake Plant is overwatering.
 However, root rot may not only be a byproduct of excess watering.